Adobe finally figured out how to make PDFs make sense on a phone

 The company finally has an answer to this long-standing everyday conundrum.
 It’s a new feature called Liquid Mode, which it quietly added to the iOS and Android versions of Acrobat Reader and is now officially announcing.

-Unlike anything in previous versions of Reader, Liquid Mode—which you invoke by tapping a drop-shaped icon—intelligently reformats documents for smaller displays.
+Unlike anything in previous versions of Reader, Liquid Mode—which you invoke by tapping a drop-shaped icon—intelligently formats documents for smaller displays.
 Instead of being laid out in fixed pages, everything becomes a single scrollable column of text and images, with an outline that lets you tap to jump from section to section.
 In short, it moves beyond the tyranny of a particular document size and makes PDFs feel more like web pages.
 (Web designers solved this issue years ago with responsive design, which lets websites rejigger themselves on the fly for screens of any size.)

 Rethinking Acrobat for smartphones required Adobe to call on some of its latest AI tricks—it brands them as “Sensei” technology—to deconstruct documents into a form that could be reassembled on a small screen.
 Perhaps as important, the company had to deconstruct Acrobat’s original value proposition.
 A product that was once about absolute fidelity to the printed page now is taking the liberty of rearranging and reformatting elements in the interest of a better experience.